-First plasma and initial field line mapping will be performed with the coils around room temperature to facilitate engineering shakedown and testing with portions of the cryostat removed.
-The coils will not be cooled to cryogenic temperatures prior to first plasma, but the systems required to support operation at cryogenic temperatures will be provided as part of the MIE Project.
+The Integrated System Test Program (ISTP) will include coil testing and initial field line mapping with the coils around room temperature to facilitate engineering shakedown and testing with portions of the cryostat removed.
+The coils will be cooled to cryogenic temperatures for first plasma.
 (In this context, cryogenic temperatures are around 77K (the saturation temperature of liquid nitrogen at 1 atmosphere).